ESG Questionnaire Response - Fisher Investments (FI)

 As responsible investment is a rapidly evolving discipline, FI devotes considerable resources to helping us acquire and maintain the requisite ESG knowledge and tools.
 FI applies internal reviews, client satisfaction feedback and the annual UNPRI Assessment to review our progress regarding responsible investment.
 The UNPRI annual assessment report provides us with the opportunity to determine focus areas for improvement.
 In the 2021 Assessment Report, FI received Four Stars in “Investment & Stewardship Policy” and “Listed Equity: Active Fundamental – Incorporation”, and Three Stars in “Listed Equity: Active Fundamental – Voting”.
 FI appreciates these opportunities to identify key areas for growth and development, as we are fervently dedicated to continually improving our ESG capabilities.

-Generally ESG issues would not be disregarded during our investment decision-making process.
+Generally, ESG issues would not be disregarded during our investment decision-making process.
 Rather, identification and deep consideration of ESG issues, risks and opportunities is an integral part of both our top-down and bottom-up analyses.
 Should the IPC disagree on an ESG concern, there would be an iterative process of additional information gathering, and continued debate on the matter.
-This would include extensive interaction with the Research Group, who would work closely with the IPC to identify information to supports or refutes each side of the argument.
+This would include extensive interaction with the Research Group, who would work closely with the IPC to identify information to support or refute each side of the argument.
 If a collective agreement or decision is not reached then the IPC would ultimately have lower conviction on that particular theme, weighting or stock decision.
 As the Co-Chief Investment Officers of the firm, Ken Fisher, Jeffery Silk, and William Glaser have veto power on any decision that the IPC makes, although this would only be utilized in extremely rare circumstances.

 Climate

-7. Describe how you identify, assess, and manage climate-related risks.
+8. Describe how you identify, assess, and manage climate-related risks, and whether climate-related risks and opportunities are integrated into pre-investment analysis.

 FI considers both direct and transition risks and opportunities for the organization and its primary activities related to investment management.
 While the direct climate-related risks to the organization are limited, FI does consider such risks throughout our investment process.
 Within portfolios, for example, FI reviews the impact of climate-related legislation and shifting consumer and investor preferences on country, sector and security decisions, and the firm regularly engages companies in dialogue on climate-related risks and opportunities.